 Who wouldn’t love a freshly baked Blueberry Pie in the middle of winter?
 A homemade pie made with fresh summer berries?
+This Freeze and Bake Blueberry Pie is a winner!
 I’ve got the best tips for how to freeze now, then bake later!

 Freeze and Bake Blueberry Pie

 Come about January, I begin to long for the juicy fresh peaches and berries of summer.
 Not to mention a freshly made fruit pie!
 Did you know you can make and freeze a two crust pie, then just defrost and bake it up whenever you’d like??
 Bill’s aunt used to do this years ago.
 She was a pie maker extraordinaire.
 It’s quite simple.
 Put together your pie as usual, following your favorite recipe.
 Pop it in the freezer, uncovered, for an hour or two until the crust is firm enough not to become misshapen when you wrap it.
 I use a layer of plastic wrap followed by a layer of foil to help prevent freezer burn.
 If you happen to have a stash of two-gallon ziplock freezer bags, those work great, too, as the outer layer.

 A Taste of Summer When You Need It Most

 Fast forward to mid-winter when an arctic chill has you wearing long johns and Uggs in the house (not that I’d ever do this!).
 Remove the pie from the freezer and discard the wrappings.
 Place it on the counter while you preheat the oven.
 Then bake up as your recipe directs.
 You will probably need to extend the baking time by 20 minutes or more to ensure the filling is thick and bubbly.
 Voila!
 A summer treat in the middle of winter.
 Note that this works for double crust fruit pies.
 I’ve never frozen a cream or custard pie, but maybe that could be done, too!

 Harvesting Summer Recipes